Zircon affair: Screening to MPs and others

 The matter now becoming public knowledge, opposition MP Robin Cook managed to obtain a video of the Zircon documentary and arranged a screening of it to MPs in the House of Commons.
 The Attorney General, Sir Michael Havers, sought an injunction in the High Court to prevent the video's screening, but the application was dismissed on the basis of parliamentary privilege.

 Frustrated, the Attorney General organised a briefing on the matter for the Speaker of the House of Commons, Bernard Weatherill, based on confidentiality stemming from their common membership of the Privy Council.
 That day, the Speaker ruled that no part of the Palace of Westminster was to be used for the screening of the video, pending a report by the Committee of Privileges.

 With the help of sympathetic MPs Campbell tried to privately screen the programme in the House of Commons, though all BBC staff had been ordered to return copies of the programme.
 The Zircon project fell under the remit of the Defence Select Committee, who wished to see the episode, but were opposed by a civil servant from the Ministry of Defence.
 The dispute was ruled upon by the Speaker, who ruled that the episode could not be shown on the parliamentary site, it was instead screened nearby.
 The governors remained in a state of disquiet, with Hussey complaining to Milne that the episode should never have been made.
 Hussey and the Board of Governors demanded Milne's resignation on 29 January.

 However, by this time, copies of the video had been obtained by various civil liberties organisations, which arranged public screenings around the UK.
 The government was now placed in a difficult situation.
 The Attorney General stayed his hand and the matter soon faded in the public interest.
 The Committee of Privileges subsequently recommended that screening the video would fall outside proceedings in parliament and was, therefore, not protected by privilege.
 They further recommended that the Speaker's actions had been wholly proper.

-In 1989 a New Statesman article by Campbell stated Zircon had been replaced by a U.S. off-the-shelf satellite, under British control, launched by a U.S. Titan 34D on 4 September 1989 (U.S. Labor Day).
+In 1989 a New Statesman article by Campbell stated Zircon had been replaced by a US off-the-shelf satellite, under British control, launched by a US Titan 34D on 4 September 1989.